 - Step 3: Choose a tour or browse our collection at your own pace

-With Smartify, you will find new insights about works of art from curators, artists, and community members.
-Here is a sample of what you can find on the app:
+With Smartify, you can also find new insights about works of art from curators, artists, and community members.
+Here is a sample of what you can discover on the app:

 Lion, Greek, Madhya Pradesh, Malwa, Paramara Dynasty, about 325 B.C.E.
 Pentelic marble, 44 ½ x 80 ½ x 22 ¾ inches.
 Purchase: William Rockhill Nelson Trust, 33-94.